Ownership & Transferability of DOTs (Digital Ownership Tokens)

 Cannot be resold or used in any form of external trading activity.

-3. Exclusive Holder Benefits
+3. Exclusive Holder Perks

 -